CarletonArchives/DROID-Batch-Processor/README.md

   - Select the Java tab in the Java Control Panel.
   - Select View.
   - The value of JAVA_HOME should be everything in the path field before the bin directory.
 For example, if the value of the path field is C:\Program Files\Java\jre6\bin\javaw.exe, then the variable value should be C:\Program Files\Java\jre6

+####Setting up environment variables using the command line:
+-This method is good if you want to run both Java 6 and a newer version of Java on your computer -In the command prompt enter this command:

+      set JAVA_HOME=C:\<enter value of JAVA_HOME found above here>

+-Then to make sure the PATH variable is set correctly enter the following into the command prompt:

+     set PATH=%JAVA_HOME%\bin;%PATH%

+####Setting up JAVA_HOME by hand:
 - Configuring the Java_home environment variable
   - Right click on My computer, select Properties/advanced/environmental properties
   - Scroll down and look for a variable named JAVA_HOME.